Work with Parsers

-Detecting text (optional) allows for copying and pasting a sample JSON into the box for field detection.
+- Example text for detecting (optional) allows for copying and pasting a sample JSON into the box for field detection.
 If this field is filled, its content is used for the field detection.
 If the detecting text box is left empty, the parser reads from the Input (I.e. opens the Input file or does an HTTP request.)

 Suitable for converting application log lines to tuples.